Religions of the Ancient Mediterranean (RAM)

 Susan Ashbrook Harvey, Royce Family Professor of Teaching Excellence, Willard Prescott and Annie McClelland Smith Professor of Religious Studies

-Nancy S. Khalek, William A. Dyer, Jr. Assistant Professor of Humanities (Religious Studies)
+Nancy S. Khalek, Associate Professor of Religious (Religious Studies)

 Ross S. Kraemer, Professor Emerita of Religious Studies & Judaic Studies